carlmontanari/scrapli/README.md

  scrapli on a Windows host or to use telnet.
 If there are other good reasons please do let me know!

+## Auth Bypass

+*NOTE* Currently only supported with system transport!

+Some devices, such as Cisco WLC, have no "true" SSH authentication, and instead prompt for credentials (or perhaps not even that) after session establishment.
+In order to cope with this corner case, the `auth_bypass` flag can be set to `True` which will cause scrapli to skip all authentication steps.
+Typically this flag would be set and a custom `on_open` function set to handle whatever prompts the device has upon SSH session establishment.

+In the future this functionality will likely be extended to the telnet transport, and may be extended to paramiko and ssh2 transports.

+See the [non core device example](/examples/non_core_device/wlc.py) to see this in action.

 # FAQ

 - Question: Why build this?
 Netmiko exists, Paramiko exists, Ansible exists, etc...?